Non-Human Identity Aggregation: Managing the Exploding Landscape of Machine Identities

 Imagine a world where managing Non-Human Identities (NHIs) is no longer a headache but a streamlined, secure process.
 That's the promise of NHI aggregation, and the benefits are substantial.

 NHI aggregation provides a centralized view of all machine identities, making it easier to monitor and manage their access privileges.
 This reduces the risk of shadow access and privilege creep, where NHIs accumulate unnecessary permissions over time.
-With a clear understanding of each NHI's access rights, organizations can enforce the principle of least privilege, granting only the minimum necessary access to perform their designated functions.
+A centralized inventory makes it easier to spot unmanaged or overly permissive NHIs, which are the root of shadow access and privilege creep.
+For instance, a centralized view would immediately highlight a service account that was granted elevated access for a temporary project but never had that access revoked, thus preventing privilege creep.
+By enforcing the principle of least privilege, organizations can grant only the minimum necessary access to perform their designated functions.

 By consolidating NHI management, IT teams can significantly reduce operational overhead.
 Instead of manually tracking and managing individual identities, they can use a single platform to automate tasks such as: